 - Invitations/Thank-you cards: White paper with Letter stickers all over them.
 Use all the leftover scrapbook stickers you never seem to use.
 Or send an E-vite.

 - Decorations: ABC’s all over the house in Primary Colors.
 Either cut them out of construction paper or print them off the computer.
 Consider using banners from your child’s learning CDs.
 I have used banners from several “JumpStart” CDs.

 - Cake/Food: Make mini or regular cupcakes and then assemble them to look like the letter of his/her first name.
 If this is too much work, make a regular cake and write letters all over the top or look around the house and see what little toys (once put through the dishwasher) can fit on top of the cake that goes with the ABC theme.
-If you are having more of a lunch or dinner and need food ideas, I know that Food Fantasies (local grocer and Springfield Moms sponsor) has alphabet french fries.
-Or make Campbell's ABC soup with grilled cheese.
+If you are having more of a lunch or dinner and need food ideas, make Campbell’s ABC soup with grilled cheese.
 I have also seen alphabet pretzels you could use as a side dish.
-You don't need to go overboard.
+You don’t need to go overboard.
 Embellish here and there, and it will be a huge hit!